Field of Application

 Special Risks (Hazard Note) / Safety Advice (Status as at Date of Publication)

-The mineral powder contains portland cement and shows an alkaline reaction with water based liquids.
 Causes skin irritation.
 Causes serious eye damage.
 May cause respiratory irritation.
+If medical advice is needed, have product container or label at hand.
 Keep out of reach of children.
-Do not breathe dust or mist.
-Wear protective gloves/ protective clothing/ eye protection/ face protection.
-IF SWALLOWED: Rinse mouth.
-Do NOT induce vomiting.
+Do not breathe dusts or mists.
+Use only outdoors or in a well-ventilated area.
+Wear protective gloves/ eye protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Get medical advice/ attention.
+Immediately call a POISON CENTER/ doctor.
+Store locked up.
+Contains: Cement, portland, chemicals, calcium dihydroxide.
+Aqueous cement suspensions have an alkaline effect.

 Customer Service CentreTel.: +49 6154 71-71710